armanbilge/BIOINF702/assignment3.md

 Given the exten
 Most of the recent advances in protein structure prediction are primarily focused on

-It comes as no surprise that template-based methods have been successful given their ability to aggressively reduce the search space by applying the concept that a small change in sequence should cause only a small change in structure [@Fis09].
-The first steps for these methods involve searching through the PDB for homologous structures and deciding which parts of these to use, if any [@Fis09].

 It is clear that no matter what approach is taken to the protein structure prediction problem there is still substantial room for improvement.